reilabs/gnark-lean-extractor/readme.md

 # `gnark-extractor` library

 ## How to use
-Implement the methods `AbsDefine` and `Define` for `MyCircuit`.
+Implement the methods `AbsDefine` and `Define` for `MyCircuit` struct.
 Choose a curve to test the circuit on, then call the Lean extractor the following way:
 ```go
 assignment := MyCircuit{}
 class, _ := CircuitInit(assignment)